pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 or have the same value in the `<source>` and `<target>` elements.

-This may be solved later with a separate, to be developed `verify-i18n` command that can be attached as a dependency to the `build` commmand.
+This may be solved later with a separate, to be developed `verify-i18n` command that can be attached as a dependency to the `build` command.

 ## I18N in libraries

-For internal, app-controlled i18n in Nx, the cleanest approach is to make ibraries text-agnostic: don’t hardcode user-visible text in the lib.
+For internal, app-controlled i18n in Nx, the cleanest approach is to make libraries text-agnostic: don’t hardcode user-visible text in the library.
 Instead, let the app supply all strings so the app’s extraction owns the translations.

 - For Nx with app-controlled i18n, design libraries to accept all user-visible text from the app.